100 Notable alumni of

 -

 Pierre Karl Péladeau OQ, also known by his initials PKP, is a Canadian businessman, billionaire and former politician.
 He was also the MNA (Member of the National Assembly) for Saint-Jérôme.
-Péladeau is the president and CEO of Quebecor Inc. He used to own Sun Media Corporation.
-Péladeau is seen as a "strong Quebec nationalist" and an influential businessman in Quebec.
+Péladeau is the president and CEO of Quebecor Inc. He is seen as a "strong Quebec nationalist" and who has wielded his media properties to influence Quebec politics.
+Péladeau used to own Sun Media Corporation.

 -